How does shut-off valve work

 Plumbing

-The answer to 'how does shut-off valve work' is that a shut-off valve is a valve used to control the flow of water or other fluids in a plumbing system.
-It is typically installed at the main water supply line or individual fixtures like sinks, toilets, and appliances to allow the water to be turned off for repairs or maintenance.
+The answer to 'how does shut-off valve work' is that a shut-off valve is a valve used to control the flow of water in a plumbing system.
+It is typically installed near the main water supply line or individual fixtures like sinks, toilets, and washing machines.
+When turned, the valve closes off the water flow, allowing you to shut off the water to that specific area for repairs or maintenance without disrupting the entire home's water supply.

 Step-by-Step Guide